Phonics and Spelling

 From Nursery to Year 1 we teach phonics.
 This supports the children's spelling and reading.
 Phonics is taught in 5 phases, with certain phonemes (sounds) taught in each phase and tricky words (words which cannot be decoded using phonics knowledge) being taught alongside these.
 We follow the Letters and Sounds scheme, using Phonics Play to support this.
 Your child's class teacher will be able to tell you which phase of phonics your child is working on.

 The children are taught how to segment (split words down into phonemes/sounds) and blend (say sounds together to make a word) to help them with spelling and reading.

 It is important that children hear the correct pronunciation of each sound, in order to help them learn how to say and use it.
 When saying a sound, think how it sounds in a word.
 For example, f is said ‘fff’ like in fluff, not ‘fuh’.
 To hear the correct way of saying each sound, you may find it useful to watch the following video:

 For resources to help your child with phonics at home please speak to your child's class teacher, or visit the following websites:

 For more information on phonics, you might find this video useful:

-Phase One of Letters and Sounds concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in Phase 2.
-The emphasis during Phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
+Phase 1 of Letters and Sounds concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in phase 2.
+The emphasis during phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.